 We went to bed when our show ended.
-Noah took a sleeping pill and a pain pill for his back.
+Burton took a sleeping pill and a pain pill for his back.
 I slept fine but I didn’t have to work.
 He didn’t sleep at all and had to be at work at ten o’clock.

 “Bye, beautiful woman,” he smiled.
 That smile made me melt every single time.

 I walked home, covered in cat hair and smelling like an ashtray.
 I took a shower and settled into the kitchen with fantasies of making cinnamon rolls from a recipe that the New York Times published earlier in the week.
 I wanted to do a test run before I tried them on the kids.

 10:41 AM me: So Marty emailed me.
 And asked me to coffee.